Back to the main page

 - Discuss which stage the writer is at in developing the document (e.g., 1-page brainstorm, partial draft, polished draft, etc.).
 Tailor your feedback to be appropriate to the progress the author has made thus far.
 Focusing feedback on development and clarity of ideas supports writers during their early drafts, whereas feedback on things like word choice, grammar, and sentence mechanics are generally more appropriate for later drafts.

 You do not need to be a grammar expert to evaluate language control in a document.
-We do, however, need to acknowledge that how we understand a document is just as much a result of our ability as readers as it is the quality of the writing.
+We do, however, need to acknowledge that understanding a document is just as much a result of our ability as readers as it is the quality of the writing.

 - When providing feedback, avoid “is/isn’t,” and embrace “how” and “to what extent?”.
 Too often, writers will ask reviewers if the writing makes sense.
 If you are the writer, that’s a good start.
 But if you are the reviewer, you will need to provide substance.
 Letting a writer know that, “yes, the writing is clear,” does little to help the writer develop their document or their writing.
 Instead, identify what parts of clear and the reasons why you think the writing is clear.
 Provide an example.
 Good writing is situational: a well written journal article on quantitative research will be judged differently than a white paper that shops around an innovative research idea.